AzharShakeel/AzharShakeel/README.md

 ## `02` &nbsp; The Decision Engine

-When a problem arrives, the first question isn't *how* — it's *what kind*.
+Every problem starts with one question — not *how*, but *what kind*.

 ```
 ╔══════════════════════╗